eddime/bakery/docs/OFFLINE-USAGE.md

 ✅ Pre-built binaries already cached!
    Version: v1.0.0

-💡 Bakery can now be used offline
+💡 Gemcore can now be used offline

 🐧 Building Linux Single Executable (x86_64)
 💾 Using cached pre-built x64 binary (with WebKitGTK)